Sounders lose to San Jose Earthquakes for the first time since 2015, snapping another impressive streak

 The Quakes (4-7-5) haven’t defeated the Sounders since September 2015.
 They also haven’t managed an outright win this season since May.

+“We’ve lost, what three games?
+It’s not like we’re going through a bad run here.
+Not yet,” Sounders midfielder Keyln Rowe said.
+“We want to make sure this (losing) doesn’t become a streak.”

-Depending on the outcome of Sporting Kansas City’s matchup against FC Dallas on Saturday evening, the worst the Sounders (9-3-5) could do is slip to second in Western Conference standings.
+With FC Dallas’ upset of Sporting Kansas City 2-1 Saturday evening, the Sounders (9-3-5) remain atop the Western Conference standings.

 In the span of a month, the Sounders have dropped league records for longest stretch of not conceding a goal in the run of play (949 minutes) and most unbeaten games to open a season (13), plus their home unbeaten streak (14 games) was snapped.